 This concept, sometimes called “ghosting,” is a widespread problem.
 There hasn’t been a lot of research on the issue, but one study estimates the identities of approximately 2.5 million deceased Americans are used fraudulently each year.
 Of those, almost 800,000 are deliberately targeted cases.

 Why it’s important to freeze someone’s credit after they die

-With the recent Equifax breach, people may be more aware of their credit situation than in the past.
-However, a survey taken shortly after the Equifax breach by CompareCards.com (which, like MagnifyMoney, is a subsidiary of LendingTree) shows that approximately 78 percent of people did not freeze their credit after the breach.
+Following the 2017 Equifax breach, people may be more aware of their credit situation than in the past.
+However, a survey taken shortly after the breach by CompareCards.com (which, like MagnifyMoney, is a subsidiary of LendingTree) shows that approximately 78% of people did not freeze their credit after the breach.
 People are largely aware of the negative impact that identity theft can have, but a large portion of the American population neglects to take the next steps necessary to protect themselves.

 Luckily, the steps to take to protect your loved one’s identity are clear and relatively simple to follow.